wikimedia/operations-puppet/modules/wmflib/README.md

 - The compatibility mode,indicating the degree of compatibility we want to retain with older browsers (basically, IE6, IE7 and Android prior to 3.0)
-- An optional argument, that if non-nil will set HSTS to max-age of N days
+- hsts - optional boolean, true emits our standard public HSTS

 Whenever called, this function will output a list of strings that can be safely used in your configuration file as the ssl